 - Assemble a small group of concerned citizens

-- suggest including active Mothers in your community.
+- include mothers in your community.

-- Consult & Educate Town Counsel
+- Consult & Educate Counsel

 Request to Approve Placing a Question on the (date) Town Ballot and on the (date) Annual Town Meeting Warrant Amending the General Bylaws and another amending Zoning Bylaws